 There are consequences to our behavior that are unrighteous, not only in this world but in the next world.
 Hebrews 9:27, hope it’s a memory verse, “It is appointed unto a man or a woman once to die, and after this the judgment.”

 See, Moses said, “Man, you’d better take sin seriously because He’s a holy God.
-He’s a loving God, He’s a merciful God, and we’ll get there, but you gotta start with, ‘He’s holy.’”
+He’s a loving God, He’s a merciful God, and we’ll get there, but you’ve got to start with, ‘He’s holy.’”

 “Well, how long is this going on?”
 “A couple years.”
 “Oh.
-Okay.
-Now, you want to know God’s will, right?”
-He said, “Yeah.”
-I said, “Okay, let me help you out on this, okay?
-Let me help you with God’s will.”
-And I opened to I Thessalonians 4 and it says, “For this is the will of God, your sanctification, that you abstain from sexual immorality.”
+And I opened to 1 Thessalonians 4 and it says, “For this is the will of God, your sanctification, that you abstain from sexual immorality.”

 Moses said the way it happens is the nature of sin is so deceptive.
 And until you get clear, then you can’t hear God’s voice.
 “Am I right with God?” is the first question because it gives perspective.
 “Am I ready to die?” is the next question because it aligns priorities.
 “Am I taking sin seriously?” is critical because it has to do with purity.

 And until we’re pure with what we do know, God is not going to clear the confusion about what we don’t know.

 Now, the fourth thing is he tells us why and how this happens.
 The fourth basic is that wisdom is essential.
 Listen to what he says.
 He’s concluding.